Revised fruit and vegetable marketing standards

 Timeline

-The adopted Regulations will be published in November.
-The new rules will apply from 1 January 2025.
+The new rules apply from 1 January 2025.

 What are the major implications for exporting countries?

-The marketing standards require suppliers of ripened bananas, dried fruits and nuts to include information on the origin of these products in documents accompanying shipments.
-This also applies to products that have undergone preparation beyond trimming (e.g. green beans, mange tout).
+The marketing standards require suppliers of ripened bananas, dried fruits, and nuts to include information on the origin of these products in documents accompanying shipments.
+This also applies to products that have undergone preparation beyond trimming.
 It potentially reduces food waste by allowing fruit and vegetable products that do not comply with the requirements of Class II of the UNECE marketing standards, but that are still edible, to be marketed for processing or for animal feed.

 Recommended Actions